You’re planning to spend 3 days in Seville and not sure what to do. Then you’re in good hands!

 This is the day the locals have big meals at home with their families and exchange presents.

-The 6th of January is the actual day of Reyes and a Bank Holiday, so don’t expect anything to be open.
+The 6th of January is the actual day of Reyes and a Bank Holiday, so basically everything is closed.
 Worth noticing is that the Spanish are so in love with their Fiestas that if one of them happens to be on a Sunday, they move their day off to Monday.
 So if Reyes is on a Sunday, everything will be closed on the Monday after.

 WHERE ARE YOU HEADING NEXT?